azrulhasni/keymico/README.md

 -   **Important note:** All the API calls from the client above go through a load balancer.
-This means that, although we query data we just added, the data creation and query will land on different servers.
-So, when we test our application later, we will test the Keymico stack -\*\* and its data replication capability\*\* at the same time
+This means that, although we query the exact data we just add, the data creation and query will land on different servers.
+So, when we test our application later, we will test the Keymico stack - **and its data replication capability** at the same time